bcrowell/karl/pj/README.md

     #js var x=[0,0];

 (The active comment does not have to be on a continuation line if you'd rather have it on the same line.)

+Can also prevent translation on a line-by-line basis by putting __NO_TRANSLATION__ somewhere in the line.
+In python, this is a null string defined in language.h.
+In js, this is a signal to the translator to leave the line alone.
+We need this sometimes when writing a macro that evaluates to different things in python and js.
+We don't want the js version to be translated by the translator, since it's already js.
+However, this prevents translation of the *entire line*, so don't use it in macros that will be invoked simply as part of an expression.

 For js code that doesn't have any counterpart in the python code: